 Figure 1.
-Design and production process of customized PCL/HA scaffolds for hard tissue regeneration.
+Design and production process of customised PCL/HA scaffolds for hard tissue regeneration.

-The obtained point clouds were properly processed.
+The obtained point clouds were appropriately processed.
 Rapidform software and Materialise Magics were used for the reconstruction of the 3D model.

 Results

-The role of reverse engineering [26]-[29], computer-aided design (CAD) and finite element analysis [31]-[34] has been frequently stressed in the literature.
-In addition, over the past years the advances in methodologies and design strategies have pushed the research towards the development of novel structures for different fields of applications [35]-[41].
+The roles of reverse engineering [26]-[29], computer-aided design, and finite element analysis [31]-[34] have been frequently stressed in the literature.
+In addition, over previous years, the advances in methodologies and design strategies have pushed the research towards the development of novel structures for different fields of application [35]-[41].

-The functional behaviour of 3D additive manufactured scaffolds is clearly dependent on the geometrical and architectural features as well as on the pore spatial distribution.
-Concerning the development of additive manufactured scaffolds, many studies have already demonstrated the possibility to properly tailor the road width (RW) by varying instrument and process parameters at a fixed nozzle size [25].
+The functional behaviour of 3D additive manufactured scaffolds is clearly dependent on the geometric and architectural features, as well as on the pore spatial distribution.
+Concerning the development of additive manufactured scaffolds, many studies have already demonstrated the possibility of properly tailoring the road width (RW) by varying the instrument and process parameters at a fixed nozzle size [25].

 In the current study, a nozzle with an inner diameter of 400 µm was employed to manufacture the PCL/HA nanocomposite scaffolds.
-In particular, an approach already considered to develop additive manufactured PCL scaffolds [25] was used.
-The manufacturing parameters were selected to obtain a value of RW equivalent to the inner nozzle diameter (400 µm), trying to reduce the fabrication time and to maintain the highest reproducibility without significantly altering the structural stability of the devices.
+In particular, an already considered approach to develop additive manufactured PCL scaffolds [25] was used.
+The manufacturing parameters were selected to obtain a value of the RW that was equivalent to the inner nozzle diameter (400 µm), attempting to reduce the fabrication time and to maintain the highest reproducibility without significant alteration of the structural stability of the devices.

-The results obtained from the experimental analyses evidenced the influence of the investigated parameters (PT, SRV, DV and ST) on the flow behaviour of the material, which clearly resulted in changes in terms of RW.
-Such variations provided 3D scaffolds with different morphological and mechanical features.
+The results obtained from the experimental analyses evidenced the influence of the investigated parameters (PT, SRV, DV, and ST) on the flow behaviour of the material, which clearly resulted in changes in terms of the RW.
+Such variations provided the 3D scaffolds with different morphological and mechanical features.